 Sales forecasting is crucial to business planning.
-It enables you to set out your month-by-month revenue projections for the months ahead.
+It enables you to set out your revenue projections for the months ahead.
 Making such calculations might appear daunting, but it's a necessary step if you want to ensure that your business develops successfully, says Aengus Collins

 According to Geoff Hurst, marketing director at the Chartered Institute of Marketing, sales forecasting is a cornerstone of the business-planning process.
 "Sales forecasting is essential.
 If you don't plan, you can't know where you're heading.
 And if you don't know where you're heading, you shouldn't be surprised if you end up nowhere."

 When forecasting sales, the objective is to be thorough and realistic.
 There is no such thing as perfect forecasting, but making well-informed assumptions is your best hope of making sure you end up with useful figures.

 Because most businesses face fluctuations in demand, produce monthly sales forecasts.
 Bring these together in a spreadsheet to provide projections for the 12 months to come.
 You can compare these figures against your likely monthly costs to establish cash flow projections.

 Breaking down your total sales into different products (maybe even into different customers) could make forecasting easier.
 If you sell via more than one location or channel, be sure to consider each.

 If you've been in business for some time, last year's trading figures provide useful points of reference.
 Consider how many customers you are likely to lose and gain.
 Which products should perform well and which ones might struggle?
 How long will it take you to establish new products?
 If you had a particularly good or bad month last year, what were the reasons and are they likely to be a factor this year?

 Once you have made your sales forecasts for this year, you can use last year's figures as a benchmark to see whether your estimates are realistic.
 As the months go by, you can use your actual sales to amend your forecasts for the rest of the year.